Wazuh server cluster

 Arguments<Dict>

-Master has finished updating agent-info.
+Master node has finished updating agent-info.
 Number of updated chunks and chunks with errors (if any) will be sent.

 syn_m_a_err